 Otherwise, inconsistent and faulty evaluation of employees may lead to bickering, which could in turn negatively impact company culture.

-Here at EB Center, employees are our greatest asset.
+Here at EB Call Center, employees are our greatest asset.
 We take great pride in our competitive incentive package, which we developed to ensure that our employees are sufficiently rewarded for their hard work.